jbpauly/smart-simulation/README.md

 of smart subscriptions: *Customers, Scales, Product Marketplace, Warehouses, Shipping*.

+## Generate data for yourself by following the steps below

 Simulator for Smart Subscription Services.

 This package generates data, simulations, and counter-factual scenarios